gravitational/gravity/docs/7.x/selinux.md

 ## Installation

-Installer will automatically use SELinux if a) the host has SELinux enabled and b) installer has SELinux support for the host OS distribution.
+Installer will use SELinux if a) the host has SELinux enabled and b) installer has SELinux support for the host OS distribution and
+c) SELinux support has been turned on with `--selinux`.

 Installer does the following as the first step when running on a host with the above conditions met: